Nuclear Suppliers Group: India

 In July 2016, South Africa agreed to back India's entry.
 In August 2016, Turkey confirmed support for India's membership bid.
 On 4 September 2016, Australia reiterated its commitment to India's bid for membership just ahead of the G20 summit in Hangzhou, China.
 On 5 September 2016, Modi thanked Argentina for backing India's bid.

 On 17 October 2016, following the BRICS summit in Benaulim, Goa, Brazil officially backed India's bid for membership.
 On 26 October 2016, Prime Minister Key of New Zealand stated that "New Zealand would continue to contribute constructively to the process currently underway in the NSG to consider India's membership."
 Poland and Cyprus backed India's bid in April 2017.
 Germany reaffirmed India's membership bid in May 2017.
 Switzerland also showed support, Swiss Foreign Ministry spokesperson Pierre-Alain Eltschinger saying that "We support India's application for participation in the NSG and acknowledge India's support to global non-proliferation efforts."
 During the 15th RIC (Russia, India, China) foreign ministerial meeting Russia said it continues to support India’s entry.
 Describing India as a leading power in the Indo-Pacific region, Washington's envoy to New Delhi Kenneth Juster reaffirmed support for India’s bid in January 2018.
 In the joint press statement of an India–Nordic countries summit, the Nordic countries welcomed India’s application for membership and reaffirmed their commitment to work constructively within the Group with the aim of reaching a positive outcome at the earliest opportunity in April 2018.
 On 16 April 2018 Germany supported India's bid for membership saying that its inclusion will boost the global export control system.
 Reaffirming their commitment to global non-proliferation efforts, PM Conte reiterated Italy's support to India's intensified engagement for admission in Oct 2018 during the 24th edition of the India-Italy Technology Summit.
+In 2019 China cited a "lack of consensus" among NSG members regarding its reported opposition to Indian participation.

-As of 2019, China has thwarted every attempt of India's inclusion into NSG and has made it clear that status quo will remain citing "lack of consensus" among NSG members.
+In 2024, Mark Hibbs reported for Arms Control Today that "a number of significant supplier states in Europe, North America, and the Asia-Pacific region do not support admitting India or Pakistan now, even though some of these governments have expressed official support in principle for India’s participation."
+In the case of India, this reportedly owed to concerns regarding "like-mindedness" that have arisen from difficulties working with India in other export control regimes India joined from 2016-2018.
+He also stated, however, that China was "at the fulcrum" of whether either would be admitted, with an agreement between India and China being a precondition to either under any circumstances.